anttieskola/aje/README.md

 	- commands -> events
 - runs on debian 12 [my nodes setup](https://github.com/anttieskola/setup)
 - redis used as data store and messaging
-	- no sql in beginning to keeping it open
+	- no sql at all in beginning
 	- using atleast redis modules like [RediSearch](https://github.com/RediSearch/RediSearch) and [RedisJSON](https://github.com/RedisJSON/RedisJSON)
 - want to keep an grpc server in the project if I need to expand the interface outside redis
 - supports multiple front end servers (nginx)